-Doctor says: "Well, George, I have no use for the churches of the world if I take them as a I think there is good and bad in all of whole.
-I see rivers of blood running from the them. most of them, and more coming.
-I look on them as clandestine in effect, and fallen far short of the great need of the world.
+Doctor says: "Well, George, I have no use for the churches of 'the world when I take them as a whole.
+I think there is good and bad in all of them.
+I see rivers of blood running from the most of them, and more coming.
+I look on them as clandestine in effect, and as haying fallen far short of the great need of the world.
 To be a Methodist means to hate a Campbellite, and to be a Campbellite is to hate the Baptist, and so on; and all will unite as one to fight the Roman Catholic.
-I believe the principle given to man is high above all churches, and it is love to all mankind, with all the soul, body, and mind as the law and gift of God to man.
-It is bloodless rivers of love given for man to drink in all time and eternity.
+I believe the principle given to man is high above all churches, and it is Love to all mankind, with all the soul, body, and mind as the law and gift of God to man.
+It is bloodless rivers of love given for man to drink for all time and eternity.
 My confidence is fully builded and will ever stand upon the goodness and love of God outside of all church organizations."